allisonbardy/news-update/README.md

 Return to https://secret-plateau-30635.herokuapp.com/ to display scraped articles.

-User can save articles with "Save Article" button.

 When user clicks on article title or link, modal to add note will appear.
 User can then save note to database.

+User can save articles with "Save Article" button.

+To view articles and saved notes: https://secret-plateau-30635.herokuapp.com/articles

+To delete all articles and associated notes: https://secret-plateau-30635.herokuapp.com/removeall

 # Demo